medizininformatik-initiative/Projectathon7-VHF-DataSHIELD/README.md

 **START**: To start the data import, execute the R script [ds-data-import.R](./opal-import/ds-data-import.R) in the directory opal-import.

 ## 3) Clean-up
-If the data import process is canceled in between or finishes with success - please check the command line output for that - there is the need to remove the project, created tables, and loaded data.
+If the data import process is canceled in between or finishes without success - please check the command line output for that - there is the need to remove the project, created tables, and loaded data.
 This is called clean-up.
 There are multiple ways to do that.
 First, you can execute this clean-up manually using the OPAL web interface.
 There is an option allowing you to remove the complete project including all tables and data.
 You need enough permissions to do that.
 Second, there is a script called [ds-remove-project.R](./clean-up/ds-remove-project.R) in the directory clean-up.
 Executing this script will remove the VHF project.

 **TO DO**: Please configure the access to the OPAL server with URL and credentials (user name and password).